Bandar Puteri LRT station: Transit-Oriented Development (TOD)

 In 2019, IOI Properties launched Stellar Suites, which is the first transit oriented development in Puchong.
-The project, which consists of a small office versatile office (Sovo) tower and retail shops, will be built just 50m from the Bandar Puteri LRT station.
+The project, which consists of a small office-versatile office (Sovo) tower and retail shops, was built just 50m from the Bandar Puteri LRT station.
 An affordable housing project near the station was also planned by Perbadanan PR1MA Malaysia (PR1MA), but it was never realised.